St. Mark's Cathedral, Bengaluru: Architecture

-However, in the late 1800s, an Indian ecclesiastical historian, described St. Marks church building as the ugliest ever constructed.
-It has seen grown into a beautiful church with some unique architectural features.
+In the late 1800s an Indian ecclesiastical historian described St. Marks church building as the ugliest ever constructed.
+It has some unique architectural features.

-Pipe Organ
+Pipe organ

 The pipe organ of the St. Mark's Cathedral was installed in 1929, as a gift by Avis F Cowdrey of the Cowdrey family (father of cricketer Michael Colin Cowdrey), in memory of his parents.
 The organ is designed by two British builders, with only the metal pipes being built in England.
 The other parts were made from teak, and built in Bangalore, supervised by Herbert Norman, agent of the British firm in India.
 It fell into disrepair, and was not used for many years, till it was repaired by Swiss experts at a cost of INR 5 million.
 The repaired pipe organ is a major draw for the musicians, and has also inspired repair works at the St. Andrew's Kirk and St. George's Cathedral in Chennai.

 In order to restore the organ, the then presbyter Vincent Rajkumar had coordinated a committee of experts.
 The organ was restored by the Orgelbau Felsberg Corporation, Switzerland, with organ builder Richard Freytah, and his colleagues Stefan Riniker and Hans Sievi.
 The restoration involved replacement of all the bellows, pipes, small trumpet and the blower, and converting keyboard to electric.
 The restoration took 4 months.